ckan/ckanext-scheming/README.md

 New field names should follow the current lowercase_with_underscores naming convention.
 Don't name your field `mySpecialField`, use `my_special_field` instead.

-This value is available to the form snippet as `field.field_name`.

 ### `label`